 - In lieu (of) – This phrase is actually a half-translation of the French phrase au lieu and means ‘in place of’.
 In lieu of using in lieu, remember to use au lieu for replacing one thing with another on your holiday!

 - Negligée – in English, this word refers to a ladies’ dressing gown made of soft fabric.
 French uses very similar terms for the same thing.
-However the term negligée refers to a woman who has neglected her appearance.
+However, the term negligée refers to a woman who has neglected her appearance.
 So if you are travelling around France and you wish to refer to your dressing gown in your hotel room, don’t tell a prospective date about the negligée in your room!

 - Je ne sais quoi – ‘When Alice walked into the room, she had this je ne sais quoi that caught everyone’s attention’.
 In French, je ne sais quoi refers to something that is indescribable or hard to describe, like the characteristic of our heroine Alice, and literally means ‘I don’t know what’.
 In English, we take this meaning one step further.
-In addition to being indescribable, it is also alluring or attractive, making the speaker want to know more and/or be around the person or thing generating the je ne sais quoi quality or atmosphere.
+Apart from being indescribable, it is also alluring or attractive, making the speaker want to know more and/or be around the person or thing generating the je ne sais quoi quality or atmosphere.

 This phenomenon is certainly not unique to English.
 With the interconnectedness of the world, languages around the world are exchanging words and phrases at speeds never seen before.
 The Internet is naturally playing a large role, allowing for instant communication between peoples and languages around the world that may not have had the chance to engage previously.